 Skip to content

 Tonight, Oct.
-19, Elections BC declared voters in Coquitlam–Maillardville had elected the NDP’s Jennifer Blatherwick as the winner in the initial count of the 2024 B.C. election.
+19, Elections BC declared voters in Coquitlam–Burke Mountain and Coquitlam–Maillardville elected the NDP’s Jodie Wickens and Jennifer Blatherwick as the winners in the initial count of the 2024 B.C. election.

 The final count is on Saturday, Oct.
 26.

-Incumbent NDP MLAs Mike Farnworth (Port Coquitlam), Rick Glumac (Port Moody–Coquitlam) and Jennifer Whiteside (New Westminster–Coquitlam) retained their seats for four more years.
+With incumbent NDP MLAs Mike Farnworth (Port Coquitlam), Rick Glumac (Port Moody–Coquitlam) and Jennifer Whiteside (New Westminster–Coquitlam) re-elected for four more years, the Tri-Cities’ five seats will stay orange.

 “It’s been nerve wracking to watch the results around the province, but I’m happy to have won in Port Coquitlam,” Farnworth told the Tri-City News.